MediaCrush/MediaCrush/docs/index.md

 # Developer Documentation

+**Notice**: MediaCrush has shut down.
+Our API only exists if you are running your own instance, or using a third party instance.

 If you have any questions about using our service from a development standpoint, please feel free to join [#mediacrush on irc.freenode.net](http://webchat.freenode.net/?channels=mediacrush&uio=d4) to get help.